As a drum beginner, there lies a great musical journey ahead of you.

 Being a drum beginner or musician in general is no exception.

-In this article, you’ll learn about 3 things I wish I knew when I was a newbie behind the kit.
+So in this drumming guide, you’ll learn about 3 things I wish I knew when I was a newbie behind the kit.

 As A Drum Beginner – And Beyond – You Will Sound Bad While Practicing